cpatsianotakis/CE430/README.md

 All my projects are written in Verilog HDL language and are programmed on the Spartan 3 FPGA board.

-Teacher of this course is Christos Sotiriou and teacher assistances Nikos Sketopoulos and Stavros Simoglou.
+Teacher of this course is Christos Sotiriou and teacher assistants Nikos Sketopoulos and Stavros Simoglou.